getnamo/SocketIOClient-Unreal/README.md

 Non actor-owners such as Game Instances cannot receive the graph callbacks due to invalid world context.
 This only affects this one callback method, other methods work as usual.

-### HTTPS/SSL
+### HTTPS/TLS

-For connections that require SSL use the toggle ```bShouldUseTLS``` on ```SocketIOClientComponent``` (or c++ native variants).
+For connections that require TLS use the toggle ```bShouldUseTLS``` on ```SocketIOClientComponent``` (or c++ native variants).
 Then on connect, your component will use TLS.

 NB CertificateVerification does NOT currently work and  ```bShouldSkipCertificateVerification``` should be set to true or it will always fail to connect, see https://github.com/getnamo/SocketIOClient-Unreal/issues/303 for progress.

+Gist with example node.js TLS server and instructions for self signing certificate for testing purposes: https://gist.github.com/getnamo/fe6c9574dc971066813fd291c363ee04

 ## CoreUtility